daddy-cool/highlogger/README.md

 };
 ```

-Per default Highlogger will just log to console (`process.stdout`), won't show any debug messages and will log any errors to console (`process.stdout`) as well.
+Per default Highlogger will just log to console (`process.stdout`), won't show any debug messages and will throw all errors.
 You can overwrite any of these fields simply by passing the matching attribute in the config object.